agpai2/OpenFlights-Graph-ADT/README.md

 ![Plot of Airports](images/airports.png)

+NOTE: The final presentation for this project can be accessed [here](https://youtu.be/7z6111Co6Eo).

 ## Dataset

 We used the [OpenFlights](https://openflights.org/data.html) dataset for our project.
 This is an open source data set of flights routes and airports.
 The OpenFlights Airports Database contains over 10,000 airports spanning the globe.
 We extracted the data from the database to obtain the airports and routes in order to create and define a Graph ADT using an adjacency matrix.